lltwox/project-logger/README.md

 // later in code
 var logger = require('project-logger').get('exmaple'); // same instance as before
 ```

+####Factory.copy(source, target)
+Creates a copy of existing instance with same configuration, but different name.
+Only one copy is created, all following calls will return same instance.

 ####Factory.set(name, instance)
 Sets an instance for given name.
 Can be handy for testing.

 ###Class: Logger
 ####Logger(options)